 1. How much should you eat?
 It is tough to know how much to eat on an active vacation, like a ski trip.
 5 to 6 hours a day of skiing is a lot.
-I came on this trip in the middle of our Get Lean program, which means I was thinking about sticking with my program.
-Thankfully I decided that I am on vacation, so I put that thought on hold.
-But then I came across an interesting read about carb backloading and thought I would try it.
+Because I’m an exercise and nutrition geek, I read stuff about it.
+I recently came across an interesting read about carb backloading and thought I would try it – yes, during my ski vacation.
 It went well on day 1 but by day 2, I realized holding back on carbs during 6 hours of skiing steeps and bumps was probably unwise.
 Day 3 thanked me for my return to sanity (and daytime carbs), and rewarded me with being able to ski big long bump runs without stopping, even at the end of the day.
 I still don’t have an answer to how much you should eat on a ski trip, except to say that it will depend a lot on how you ski and how long.
 Truthfully your best bet is probably to just not worry about it.
 If you overdo it, you can back off next week; if you find yourself lacking energy on the snow, eat a bit more.

 2. Rest is for the wicked?
 Until midway through my ski trip, I was seriously thinking I might do 6 or 7 days in a row on snow.
 Even when I woke up feeling a little off, I still almost went.
 But clear heads prevailed, and I took a day of rest.
 I was feeling a bit under the weather (there was a bug going around the house), so that helped with the decision.
 Strangely I felt like a small part of me died when I stayed in instead of skiing.
 Especially since there was new snow for me to turn in.
 But personal trainer me was very proud of the mature decision.
 And skier me should be thrilled with the reams of energy for the days that followed.